-Worldwide, more than 175,000 children are diagnosed with cancer each year—that’s nearly the entire population of Jackson, Mississippi.
-And cancer doesn’t care about borders, race, nationality, age, socio-economic level or religion—it can strike any child at any time.
+More children die of childhood cancer than any other disease in the U.S., and every year 300,000 kids worldwide are diagnosed.
+And cancer doesn’t care about borders, race, nationality, age, socioeconomic status or religion—it can strike any child at any time.

 Children with cancer hope for the same things that healthy children hope for—they dream of being princesses or pirates, walking on the moon, getting married and having children.
 But cancer gets in the way.